Psyllium: Allergy

 Psyllium can cause allergic reactions, including anaphylaxis.
 Psyllium may act as a potent inhalant allergen capable of eliciting asthma symptoms.
-Health care professionals at geriatric care hospitals, who are frequently exposed to psyllium in the laxatives administered to patients, are commonly IgE sensitized to psyllium (13.8%), and 8.6% have clinical allergy to psyllium.
-Pharmaceutical manufacturing employees who have been exposed to psyllium during the processing have developed occupational asthma and IgE sensitization.
+Health care professionals at geriatric care hospitals, who are frequently exposed to psyllium in the laxatives administered to people, are commonly IgE sensitized to psyllium (13.8%), and 8.6% have clinical allergy to psyllium.
 In order to protect sensitized workers, psyllium has an extremely low occupational exposure limit of 150 ng/m3.

-Mechanism of action

-The soluble fiber in psyllium is the polysaccharide heteroxylan, a hemicellulose.